kbabioch/supplychain/README.md

 This repository contains a set of tools and scripts to analyze and improve the supply chain security around RPM files and the Open Build Service (OBS).
-This can be helpful in identifying potentials to improve on security, e.g.:
+This can be helpful in identifying potentials to improve on security, e.g. by:

-- Scan for unused signature files, that are available upstream, but not used during the build process to verify the authenticity of the sources
+- Scanning for unused signature files, that are available upstream, but not yet used during the build process to verify the authenticity of the sources
-- Use of unencrypted transfer channels, e.g. using `http://`, although `https://` is available
+- Looking for usage of unencrypted transfer channels, e.g. using `http://`, although `https://` is available

-It also contains tools to quickly create keyrings, required for verification of signed source files.
+It also contains tools to quickly create keyrings, required for verification of authenticity for signed source files.

 ## TOOLS

 ### sc-keyring

-This script will extract the OpenPGP key IDs that were used to sign the provided files and will try to retrieve them using public keyservers.
+This script will extract the OpenPGP key IDs that were used to sign the provided file(s) and will try to retrieve them using public keyservers.
 It minimizes these keys and exports the whole keyring to a file.
 The resulting keyring file can be used to verify all available sources, e.g. within a RPM spec file.

 ### sc-https-replace

 This script scans the input for any `http://` URLs, and checks whether the appropriate `https://` URL is also available.
-It replaces these URLs, if applicable.
-Optionally, it can also check whether the returned resource is actually the same.
+In such a case, it replaces the URLs transparently.
+Optionally, it can also take into account whether the returned resources are actually the same, although this requires to completely retrieve the URL.

 ## LICENSE